Funding

 Flights, hire car, public transport, over-night accommodation and subsistence where required: at cost (receipts provided)

-Should Jonathan Lynch be asked to attend an interview via a video conferencing platform or telephone conference from his office, the above-stated hourly rates apply.
+Should Lynch be asked to attend an interview via a video conferencing platform or telephone conference from his office, the above-stated hourly rates for ‘attendance' apply.

 Court Cases